Łukasz Piątek

-Łukasz Piątek (born 21 September 1985) is a Polish professional footballer who plays for Polonia Warsaw as a midfielder.
+Łukasz Piątek (born 21 September 1985) is a Polish former professional footballer who played as a midfielder.
+He currently serves as an assistant coach of Polonia Warsaw's under-15 team.

 Playing career

 He began his career in the youth system of Polonia Warsaw.
 During the 2005–06 season, Piątek was promoted to the 1st team.
-Piątek played in 2 league games and 2 cup games during the season.
+Piątek played in two league games and two cup fixtures during that campaign.
 He was substituted in during the 21st minute against Odra Wodzisław Śląski earning his debut.
 The following season, he played in 16 matches scoring a goal.

-On 21 June 2017 he signed a contract with Bruk-Bet Termalica Nieciecza.
+On 21 June 2017, he signed a contract with Bruk-Bet Termalica Nieciecza.

-On 26 September 2018 he joined ŁKS Łódź.
+On 26 September 2018, Piątek joined ŁKS Łódź.

-On 14 July 2020, after seven years, he returned to Polonia Warsaw (then III liga).
-Recently the club competes in II liga, and Piątek is the current team captain.
+On 14 July 2020, after seven years, he returned to Polonia Warsaw, then competing in III liga.
+With Piątek as the team's captain, Polonia won two promotions in a row, from III liga to II liga in 2021–22, and then to the second tier in May 2023.
+On 27 November 2023, it was announced his contract would not be extended and he was to leave the club at the end of the year.
+He made his 311th and final appearance for Polonia in the final minutes of a 2–2 draw against Stal Rzeszów on 1 December.